Floorp-Projects/Floorp/security/nss/readme.md

 Network Security Services (NSS) is a set of libraries designed to support cross-platform development of security-enabled client and server applications.
-NSS supports SSL v3-TLS 1.2 (experimental TLS 1.3), PKCS #5, PKCS#7, PKCS #11, PKCS #12, S/MIME, X.509 v3 certificates, and other security standards.
+NSS supports TLS 1.2, TLS 1.3, PKCS #5, PKCS#7, PKCS #11, PKCS #12, S/MIME, X.509 v3 certificates, and other security standards.